Azure-Samples/ms-identity-android-java/README.md

    Because B2C treats each policy as a separate authority, `B2CUser` was introduced to represent a single user that could hold one or more IAccount object for each policies.

+   If you'd like to use your own app registration, you will also need to update B2CConfiguration.java to match with your configuration json file.

 1. Acquire token / run user flow
     ```java
         AcquireTokenParameters parameters = new AcquireTokenParameters.Builder()